Page updated June 25, 2026

 • Stars & Stripes Forever is the kick-off march.
 The kids are lined up, and the starting whistle helps them feel like they're in a "real" parade.
 Jeff provides the tempo to the whistler to blow the sound-off, and then he brings in the band.

-• Riders For the Flag (this is NOT in the booklet; it's the new, standalone Sousa march)
+• Riders For the Flag (this is NOT in the booklet; it's a standalone Sousa march that we introduced last year)

 The following Sousas are all in the booklet and will be played in alphabetical/book order.
-We may skip some depending upon crowd size, heat, exhaustion, or trumpet endurance (wink)
+We may skip some depending upon crowd size, heat, exhaustion . . .

 • Semper Fidelis